DataDog/integrations-extras/squadcast/README.md

 ## Setup

 **Note**:
-Only the users with Account Owner or Admin privileges can configure Services on Squadcast.
+Only the users with Account Owner or Admin privileges can configure services on Squadcast.
 At least one Escalation Policy must be configured before you can add a service.

 ### Follow these steps on Squadcast: